 plugins {

-}Koja includes a compiler plugin that requires exact Kotlin version matching:
+}Koja includes a Kotlin compiler plugin, so the Kotlin version must match exactly:

 |---|---|